trm36/StudentResourcesAPPLE/README.md

 # StudentResourcesAPPLE

-John's Copy of Student Resources folder
+John's Copy of the Student Resources folder